FrendaWinter/buildYourOwnLisp_answer/Chapter_5/chapter5.md

 # Languages • Chapter 5

 ### First question: Write down some more examples of strings the Doge language contains.

 ### Question 2: Why are there back slashes \ in front of the quote marks " in the grammar?

+Because quote marks `"` is special character, so it need to have back slashes `\` before quote to make sure the language understands that it literally a quote

 ### Question 3: Why are there back slashes \ at the end of the line in the grammar?